Ravager11220/local-llm-wine-expert/README.md

-# Local LLM Wine Expert
+# ( NOT Local LLM, but now using groq api for simplicity) Wine Expert

 A full-stack, decoupled local AI application that connects a native browser interface to a self-hosted neural network.
 The system delivers responsive, highly opinionated, and playful wine advice using a localized inference pipeline.
 <img width="1919" height="925" alt="image" src="https://github.com/user-attachments/assets/a9bb7067-3ba8-4fb9-86e7-2c720d401773" />